duxingren14/DualGAN/README.md

 python main.py --phase test --dataset_name facades --lambda_A 1000.0 --lambda_B 1000.0 --epoch 100
 ```

-for thoese who cannot download datasets from using the scripts
+For thoese who cannot download datasets using the scripts, please try manual downloading from the link as below:

 <a href="https://drive.google.com/drive/folders/1i7hvUocQ5-u9K1QcD_NjIEKgkTWB7QMh?usp=sharing">all datasets from google drive</a>